Blog

 Why Menopause Became the Narrative Anchor

 One of the central problems in the pre-menopause facelift idea is the assumption that menopause functions as a boundary.
-In real life, it is not that simple.
+In real life, it is far more complex.

 Facial aging does not follow one clock.
 Skin, fat, ligaments, and bone age along different timelines, sometimes within the same face.
 Genetics, sun exposure, mechanical stress, metabolic health, and lifestyle all play a role.
 Hormonal change influences the process, but it does not control it.